 - Search engines are important when building traffic to your site.
 Your design’s code has to be clean and search engine friendly for traffic to start coming in.

+- Mobile and tablets.
+How does the design look on these devices?
 Smartphone sales have overtaken computer sales.
 Tablet sales are also growing and are soon expected to overtake computer sales.
 Mobile and tablet devices account for a growing number of global internet traffic (28% in January 2014).
 Mobile traffic has surpassed desktop traffic in many of Asian (India 60%) and African (Egypt 70%) countries where PC penetration is low.
-These facts show you why it is important to think about how you present your content to visitors browsing with devices other than traditional desktop and laptops.
+Sites that I run vary from 25% to 45% visitors coming in from mobiles and tablets.

 5 most impressive free WordPress themes